perl11/potion/INSTALL.md

     $ make

-The easiest way to do this, actually, is on Linux.
+The easiest way to do this, actually, is on Linux or Darwin.
 On Ubuntu, if you have MinGW installed,

+    $ make; make clean
-    $ make CC=i586-mingw32msvc-gcc
+    $ make config CC=i586-mingw32msvc-gcc
+    $ touch core/syntax.c
+    $ make && make dist

+This will first create a native greg and core/syntax.c, sets CROSS=1 and cross-compile with the given CC.
+See tools/mk-release.sh
+make test will not work, you need to copy a make dist tarball to the machine and test it there.

 ## ~ building on bsd ~